willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 5. Reboot your PC.
 6. If the problem persists, contact customer support.

-### The world briefly froze and perhaps tilted or flipped upside before returning to normal
+### The world briefly froze and perhaps tilted or flipped upside before returning to normal.

 This could be caused by an app or system level component hitting a fatal error, or a temporary lack of memory or CPU resources.
 Check the following:
 1. Open task manager and ensure you have at least 20% CPU free and 400MB memory free (e.g. 80% CPU free, 400MB of ram and disk IO is below 80%).
 2. Check to see if any processes crashed.
 Open event viewer, navigate to Windows Logs -> Application and Error level event entries around the time of the brief freeze that would indicate a process crashed.
 3. Try rebooting the PC if this problem persists.

-### The world flipped upside down momentarily and returned to normal
+### The world flipped upside down momentarily and returned to normal.

 This is typically caused by errors in obtaining sensor data from the headset to inform the tracking algorithms.
 If this happens frequently:
 1. Plug the headset into a different USB 3.0 port.
 2. Plug the headset directly into the PC rather than a USB 3.0 hub.
 3. If the problem persists, contact customer support.

-### The world is tilted but I can navigate and walk around fine in Windows Mixed Reality
+### The world is tilted but I can navigate and walk around fine in Windows Mixed Reality.

 This is typically caused by errors in sensor data being recorded into the environment data that is stored on your PC.
 This can cause the Windows Mixed Reality to appear tilted, sometimes permanently.
 Try the following:
 1. Unplug the HMD, close Windows Mixed Reality and plug the headset back in.